cloudposse/atmos/website/docs/cli/commands/validate/validate-stacks.md

 sidebar_label: stacks
 sidebar_class_name: command
 id: stacks
-description: Use this command to validate Stack configurations.
+description: Use this command to validate all Stack configurations.
 ---

 :::note Purpose
-Use this command to validate Stack configurations.
+Use this command to validate all Stack configurations.
 :::

 ## Usage